Neonatal nursing: United States

 Healthcare institutions have varying entry-level requirements for neonatal nurses.
 Neonatal nurses are Registered Nurses (RNs), and therefore must have an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN) degree.
 Some countries or institutions may also require a midwifery qualification.
 Some institutions may accept newly graduated RNs who have passed the NCLEX exam; others may require additional experience working in adult-health or medical/surgical nursing.

 Some countries offer postgraduate degrees in neonatal nursing, such as the Master of Science in Nursing (MSN) and various doctorates.
 A nurse practitioner may be required to hold a postgraduate degree.
 The National Association of Neonatal Nurses recommends two years' experience working in a NICU before taking graduate classes.

 As with any registered nurse, local licensing or certifying bodies as well as employers may set requirements for continuing education.

 There are no mandated requirements to becoming an RN in a NICU, although neonatal nurses must complete the Neonatal Resuscitation Program.
 Some units prefer new graduates who do not have experience in other units, so they may be trained in the specialty exclusively, while others prefer nurses with more experience.

 Intensive care nurses receive intensive didactic and clinical orientation, in addition to their general nursing knowledge, to provide highly specialized care for critical patients.
 Their competencies include the administration of high-risk medications, management of high-acuity patients requiring ventilator support, surgical care, resuscitation, advanced interventions such as extracorporeal membrane oxygenation or hypothermia therapy for neonatal encephalopathy procedures, as well as chronic-care management or lower acuity cares associated with premature infants such as feeding intolerance, phototherapy, or administering antibiotics.
 NICU RNs undergo annual skills tests and are subject to additional training to maintain contemporary practice.

 Europe

 The first step to qualify is to complete a nursing degree.
 To gain entry into a nursing degree, it is required to have at least GCSE (A-C) in English, Mathematics and a science-based subject, and two to three A-levels with one being in a biological science.

 United Kingdom

-You must complete a 3 year degree program in nursing or midwifery and be either a RN(adult), RN(child) or a RM.
-Once a registered practitioner you can work in special care and some high dependency areas.
+Neonatal nurses must complete a 3-year degree program in nursing or midwifery and be either a RN(adult), RN(child) or a RM.
+Once a registered practitioner, they can work in special care and some high dependency areas.
 It is a requirement to complete a recognized neonatal intensive care course to become qualified in specialty (QIS) to care for intensive care babies and to supervise other nurses.